-CLUSTER of NECROTIZING SOFT-TISSUE INFECTIONS in INJECTION DRUG USERS
+CLUSTER OF NECROTIZING SOFT-TISSUE INFECTIONS IN INJECTION DRUG USERS

-A cluster of cases of necrotizing soft-tissue infections with one death has been recognized in injection drug users in San Francisco.
+A cluster of cases of necrotizing soft-tissue infections has been recognized in injection drug users in San Francisco.
 It is possible that additional cases will occur.
-To date the only commonality among cases is heroin injection.
-Bacteriologic results, when available, have yielded a variety of organisms.
-Because this infection can initially appear innocuous but then progress rapidly to a life-threatening condition, we are requesting clinicians to watch for possible cases and to follow the recommendations below.
+To date the common characteristic among cases is that all persons are injection drug users.
+Bacteriologic results have yielded a variety of organisms including Group A Streptococcus, Pseudomonas, Citrobacter spp, E. coli, and Staphylococcus aureus.
+Because this infection can initially appear innocuous but then progress rapidly to a life-threatening condition, we request that clinicians be alert for possible cases and follow the recommendations below.

-This Health Alert is posted on the SFDPH website (www.sfdph.org).
-Click on "Cluster of Necrotizing Infections in Injection Drug Users" on the left side of the page, then click on "Health Alert for Medical Care Providers".
+This Health Alert is posted on our website www.sfdph.org/cdcp.
+Click on Health Alerts in the left hand column.